 Which FIT files should I include for calibration?

-More files are not always better.
+More files are not automatically better.

 Include files that are: